Guide to summer theatre in London

 No matter the weather, rain or shine, you can enjoy London's West End with this guide that is full to the brim of top tips for seeing theatre this summer.

 Summer in London is a special time for theatre.
-We get the joy of the outdoor theatre season led by open-air venues like Shakespeare’s Globe and Regent’s Park Open Air Theatre, pop-up festivals, and special events like the National Theatre’s River Stage festival.
+We get the joy of the outdoor theatre season led by open-air venues like Shakespeare’s Globe and Regent’s Park Open Air Theatre, and special outdoor events.
 Of course, there are still tons of great shows indoors as well since we can’t always count on the British weather!

 Shows to see in London this summer

-Not all London theatres have air conditioning, unfortunately, so it can get a bit sweltering during summer – especially if we get another heatwave.
+Not all London theatres have air conditioning, unfortunately, so it can get warm during summer, especially if a heatwave arises.
 Make sure you take plenty of water with you and get some fresh air in the interval.

 However, quite a few venues do now have air con – so prepare for that too.
 It might mean bringing another layer, like a jumper or scarf, if you’ve come directly from the park in your shorts, T-shirt, and sandals.